 Mothering three or more children is difficult but you know… I would never have it another way because you really do need 2+ kids to see what joy children are.
 It doesn’t make me the ‘best mom in the world’ but hey… I know I am the best mother my children could get.

 Do you relate to any of this, two+ or not?
-Join the band: You are a real mom too!
+Are you a stressed out moms of three or more children or are you a real mom?